Flody27/Ecomerce/README.md

 # Ecomemrce-Api-Rest
-This is a personal project that consists of developing an Api-Rest for e-commerce, that will be used in a webpage and an Android App.
+This is a personal project that consists of developing an e-commerce, using the stack MERN (MongoDB,ExpressJS,ReactJS,NodeJS)